ga676005/content/files/en-us/web/api/document_object_model/whitespace/index.md

 #### Explanation

-We can summarize how the whitespace here is handled as follows (the may be some slight differences in exact behavior between browsers, but this basically works):
+We can summarize how the whitespace here is handled as follows (there may be some slight differences in exact behavior between browsers, but this basically works):

 1. Because we're inside a block formatting context, everything must be a block, so our 3 text nodes also become blocks, just like the 2 `<div>`s.
 Blocks occupy the full width available and are stacked on top of each other, which means that we end up with a layout composed of this list of blocks: